getumbrel/llama-gpt/README.md

 Then, clone this repo and `cd` into it.

 To deploy to Kubernetes first create a namespace:

 ```bash
 kubectl create ns llama
 ```

 Then apply the manifests under the `/deploy/kubernetes` directory with

 ```bash
 kubectl apply -k deploy/kubernetes/. -n llama
 ```

 Expose your service however you would normally do that.

+## OpenAI compatible API

+Thanks to llama-cpp-python, a drop-in replacement for OpenAI API is available at `http://localhost:3001`.
+Open http://localhost:3001/docs to see the API documentation.

 ## Benchmarks